pookleblinky/PookRPG/henchpeople/playersheet.md

 Falling off a bike can rupture your kidney.
 You generally don't know exactly how fucked up you are, but you can usually tell that you're more fucked up than you were a few minutes earlier.

-You're playing yourself, and you are *extremely* squishy in real life.
-Try not to get hurt.